-2.1 Developmental course of general movements 8 2.2 Movement of a child, with errors from the CIMA-tracker, illustrated in two ways.
-11 2.3 Normal Gaussian Curve 13 2.4 Different types of clusters.
-Illustrations borrowed from [1] 14 2.5 Linear visible spectrum, figure borrowed from [2].
-17 2.6 The RGB colour cube.
-19 2.7 Example of a simple fully connected network with three hidden layers.
+2.1 Developmental course of general movements 8 2.2 Movement of a child, with errors from the CIMA-tracker, illustrated in two ways 11 2.3 Normal Gaussian Curve 13 2.4 Different types of clusters.
+Illustrations borrowed from [1] 14 2.5 Linear visible spectrum, figure borrowed from [2] 17 2.6 The RGB colour cube 19 2.7 Example of a simple fully connected network with three hidden layers.
 20 2.8 Example of an arbitrary convolutional network.
-Courtesy of the visualisation tool by Alexander LeNail [3] 22 2.9 Illustration of simple convolution where I is the input to the layer, K is the kernel and the resulting computation of $I K$ results in one specific feature map for this kernel 23 2.10 Illustation of an undercomplete autoencoder with a smaller code layer than input.
-26 3.1 Standardised set-up for video recordings collected in the InMotion 0.1 project.
-29 3.2 The CIMA-Pose architecture 29^{-5} 3.3 Joint coordinates X, Y, Z represented as a grey-scale image with 0 time from left to right.
-32 3.4 Motion, joint-joint distance and joint-joint vectors.
-32 4.1 Illustration of how the different outlier removal affects the data points, where outlier removal with standard score is the weakest.
-4.0 39 4.2 Illustration of how the different outlier removal affects the data points, where outlier removal with the combination of vector length 40 and DBSCAN is the weakest.
+Courtesy of the visualisation tool by Alexander LeNail [3] 22 2.9 Illustration of simple convolution where I is the input to the layer, K is the kernel and the resulting computation of $I K$ results in one specific feature map for this kernel 23 2.10 Illustation of an undercomplete autoencoder with a smaller code layer than input 26 3.1 Standardised set-up for video recordings collected in the InMotion 20 0.0 project 29 3.2 3.3 The CIMA-Pose architecture 29 time from left to right 32 3.4 Motion, joint-joint distance and joint-joint vectors 32 4.1 Illustration of how the different outlier removal affects the data points, where outlier removal with standard score is the weakest.
+36 4.2 Illustration of how the different outlier removal affects the data points, where outlier removal with the combination of vector length and DBSCAN is the weakest.
 40

-4.3 Illustration of how the different outlier removal affects the data points, where outlier removal with the combination of vector length and DBSCAN is the weakest.
-41 4.4 The green dotted line illustrates the arc that gives the equations for the colour range used for data representation.
-43 4.5 Each body part assigned a unique colour 44 4.6 Each body part assigned a unique colour range 44 4.7 Data points replaced by lines.
-45 4.8 A PILLOW image on 180x320.
-45 4.9 Every body part's movement represented by the same colour range.
-46 4.10 Final data representation.
-46 4.11 Complete network structure simplified.
+4.3 Illustration of how the different outlier removal affects the data points, where outlier removal with the combination of vector length and DBSCAN is the weakest 41 4.4 The green dotted line illustrates the arc that gives the equations for the colour range used for data representation 43 4.5 Each body part assigned a unique colour 44 4.6 Each body part assigned a unique colour range 44 4.7 Data points replaced by lines 45 4.8 A PILLOW image on 180x320 45 4.9 Every body part's movement represented by the same colour range.
+46 4.10 Final data representation 46 4.11 Complete network structure simplified.
 Decoder is used for pre- training the encoder part while the classifier makes the prediction on the probability of an infant having CP or not 47 4.12 Encoder part of our autoencoder version 1.
 The input image is size 180x320 pixels and the output is 128 feature maps of size 15x40 pixels.
 Each block A has the same structure as shown below the last block, two convolution layers followed by batch normalisation (BN) and another convolution layer with ReLU activation function.
-Between the blocks is a max pooling layer (MP) 48 4.13 The extended classification model.
-Block B and C is illustrated in figures 4.14a and 4.14b.
-Final output is 0 or 1 corresponding to classes $NoCP$ or CP 50 4.14 Detailed view of the convolution and concatenation blocks used in extended classification model.
-50 4.15 Visualisation of the feature maps in the encoder layer of autoen- coder.
-The top image is the original input image 53 5.1 Reconstructed image from autoencoder trained on fidgety dataset 50 with binary crossentropy loss.
-57 5.2 Reconstructed image from autoencoder trained on No-CP dataset - with binary crossentropy loss.
-57 5.3 Reconstructed image from autoencoder trained on No-CP dataset with mean squared error loss 57 6.1 The two most common types of errors from the CIMA-tracker 64 .
-51
+Between the blocks is a max pooling layer (MP) 48 4.13 figures 4.14a and 4.14b.
+Final output is 0 or 1 corresponding to classes $NoCP$ or CP 50 4.14 Detailed view of the convolution and concatenation blocks used in extended classification model 50 4.15 Visualisation of the feature maps in the encoder layer of autoen- coder.
+The top image is the original input image 53 5.1 Reconstructed image from autoencoder trained on fidgety dataset 5.1 with binary crossentropy loss 57 5.2 Reconstructed image from autoencoder trained on No-CP dataset 51 0.2 with binary crossentropy loss 57 5.3 Reconstructed image from autoencoder trained on No-CP dataset 01 J.J with mean squared error loss 57 with mean squared ciror 1055 01 6.1 The two most common types of errors from the CIMA-tracker 64